 New municipal public roads can be created either by the subdivision of land, or by the turning over of privately owned roads to the Municipality.
 In either case, new roads must be designed and constructed to the Municipal public road standard.
-Download the pdf Municipal Public Road Design and Contruction Standard (741 KB) .
+Download the pdf Municipal Public Road Design and Contruction Standard (1.54 MB) .

 Private roads are maintained by landowners.
 The landowners may incorporate a non-profit society to decide on the level of road maintenance/improvement and to collect fees.
 Learn more about private roads.